-A team of researchers are winners of the Governor General’s Innovation Awards for their groundbreaking discovery that’s saving the lives of those affected by a deadly genetic disease.
+A team of researchers are winners of the Governor General’s Innovation Award for its groundbreaking discovery that’s saving the lives of those affected by a deadly genetic disease.

 The Faculty of Medicine’s Drs.
 Terry-Lynn Young, Kathy Hodgkinson, Sean Connors and Daryl Pullman are the first recipients from Memorial to receive this prestigious award.

 They are being recognized for the discovery and treatment of a cardiac muscle disorder known as arrhythmogenic right ventricular cardiomyopathy (ARVC).
 The group has also spearheaded the establishment of life-saving screening methods and changes to important health legislation.

 “The seminal work of Drs.
 Terry-Lynn Young, Kathy Hodgkinson, Sean Connors and Daryl Pullman represents the true innovative spirit of Memorial’s entire research community,” said President Gary Kachanoski.

 “The significant work, led by this team of researchers, clinicians, geneticists and their trainees, has made an incredible difference to those living with this disease and has contributed to major advancements in the medical and health ethics fields.
 Their work has raised Memorial’s reputation for important health-related research and discoveries.
 I offer congratulations to the entire team on receiving the Governor General’s Innovation Award and thank them for their commitment to research that truly matters.”

 The researchers say they are humbled by the honour.